tatsuyax25/connect-four/README.md

 ## How to win

-### If you're the first player to get four of you checkers in a row, YOU WIN THE GAME!
+### If you're the first player to get four of your checkers in a row, YOU WIN THE GAME!

 ![Screenshot of Connect 4 game](https://i.imgur.com/U1Ske4t.png)